cugos/cugos.github.com/2023-spring-fling/index.md

     type: Talk
     slides:
-    title: Recent Development in JTS and GEOS
+    title: <a href="presentations/Martin Davis Recent Development in JTS and GEOS.pptx">Recent Developments in JTS and GEOS</a>
     time: 12:55 PM
     room: Bezos (G04 on the first floor)
     speaker: Martin Davis,  <a href="https://www.crunchydata.com">Crunchy Data</a> and <a href="http://lin-ear-th-inking.blogspot.com/">Blog</a>